equivalentideas/independent-archive-principles/independent-archive-principles.md

 ###  Use open standards

-Presenting records/data in a consistent, standardised, common format reduces the cost for others to use and act upon them.
-Open, long-lived formats, standards and structures have a better chance of lasting over time than closed, proprietary standards.
+Presenting records and data in a consistent, standardised, common format reduces the cost for others to use and act upon them.
+Open and long-lived formats, standards and structures have a better chance of lasting over time than closed, proprietary standards.

 ### Think long term